segmentio/segment-docs/src/connections/storage/catalog/postgres/index.md

 ## RDS Postgres

+You can set up a Postgres database with Amazon Relational Database Service (RDS).
+RDS simplifies the process of setting up and administering a Postgres database.

-Create a new PostgreSQL database in Amazon's Relational Database Service (RDS) using Amazon's documentation, [Creating a PostgreSQL DB instance and connecting to a database on a PostgreSQL DB instance](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html).
-For best performance, create your database in one of the `US West` locations.
+To get started, create a new PostgreSQL database in RDS by following the steps in Amazon's documentation, [Creating a PostgreSQL DB instance and connecting to a database on a PostgreSQL DB instance](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html).

-> note "Database name field"
+> warning "Ensure your database is publicly accessible"
+> When creating your database, ensure that the **Public access** setting is set to **Yes**.
+Making your database publicly accessible allows the Segment app to connect to your database.

+For best performance, create your database in the `US West` region.

-> While Database name is an optional field in the **Additional options** section, adding a value to this field creates the Postgres database at instance startup.
-Segment recommends filling this out to avoid manual creation of the database.
-This value is restricted to alphanumeric characters, and must be 64 characters or less.
+When creating your database, Segment recommends entering a **Database name** value in the **Additional options** section.
+This setting creates the Postgres database at instance startup.
+The database name is restricted to alphanumeric characters, and must be 64 characters or less.

 #### Network Permissions for Segment to RDS

-To create an inbound rule allowing Segment to connect to your instance:
+Once you've created a database, you must create an inbound rule allowing Segment to connect to your instance.

+To create a new inbound rule:

 1. Open the RDS Console.